resmoio/resources/gsuite/README.md

+# Google Workspace

-# Google Workspace is a collection of cloud computing, productivity and collaboration tools, software and products developed and marketed by Google
+Google Workspace (formerly GSuite) is a collection of cloud computing, productivity and collaboration tools, software and products developed and marketed by Google

 | Resource | Key | Collection Method |
 | --- | --- | --- |